tag/msis-prep/docs/prototyping.md

 ## HTML and CSS

 1. Now that you have been introduced to website prototyping, you are ready to start learning the basics of HTML and CSS.
-Complete this [Into to HTML/CSS](https://www.khanacademy.org/computing/computer-programming/html-css) module on Khan Academy.
+Complete this [Intro to HTML/CSS](https://www.khanacademy.org/computing/computer-programming/html-css) module on Khan Academy.
 It is the best free resource you can get to learn these languages.
 It contains videos, quick tips and challenges that will give you good hands-on experience on HTML and CSS.

 ## Practice